RyanMarr/R-Class-Rule-Calculator/rule-document/R-Class-Rule.md

 #### <a name="am-mainsail"></a>A3.1 Mainsail

 The maximum mainsail half height width shall be limited to 65% of boom (E) measurement, and the Maximum Mainsail 3/4 height width 38% of boom (E) measurement.
 Full length battens shall be permitted.
 In no event shall the number of battens exceed 4 per mainsail.

 #### <a name="am-headsails"></a>A3.2 Headsails

 The genoa foot measurement shall in no event exceed 19 ft.
 Such measurement shall be taken from the foremost edge at the tack to the furthest point at the clew of the sail.
 Boats R13, R21, and R15 shall be allowed a maximum foot measurement of 21.75 ft provided these yachts do not change their J (mast to forestay) or E (Length of Boom) effective Jan 1st, 2013.
 All alterations to the fleet after Jan 1st, 2013 shall conform to the 19’ rule.

 #### <a name="am-spinnaker"></a>A3.3 Spinnaker

 The maximum Luff dimension shall be the square root of J squared plus P2 squared

+$$\sqrt{J^{2}+P2^{2}}$$

 All spinnakers must be symmetrical, no asymmetric spinnakers shall be permitted during racing.

+#### <a name="am-masts"></a>A3.4 Masts
+Maximum Mast Height to be 1.7 times square root of sail area + 6 ft AND not to exceed 47 ft from deck.

+$$Max Mast Height = 1.7 \sqrt{SA + 6}$$

 ### <a name="am-equipment-limitations"></a>A4.1 Equipment Limitations

 The spinnaker tack may be lead to any point on the centreline of the deck forward of forestay landing, the spinnaker may be flown without a pole.

 ### <a name="am-rule-modification"></a>A5.1 Rule modification

 The acceptance and any further alteration to the measurement rules may only result from a 2/3rds majority vote of the Association in favour thereof.